 The UK and Ireland are two countries that many people get confused about.
 These two countries share so much together, from history, culture, traditions, and even the monarchy.
 The UK and Ireland also sit right next to each other in the western part of Europe.

-In the UK, you will find the stunning Buckingham Palace, Stonehenge, and the Snowdonia National Park.
+In the UK, you will find the stunning Buckingham Palace, Stonehenge, Lochness, and the Snowdonia National Park.
 It’s also composed of four different countries; England, Scotland, Wales, and Northern Ireland.
 At the same time, Ireland offers you the magnificent Giant’s Causeway, Cliffs of Moher, and its lively atmosphere.

 It’s also pretty easy to get to this region.
 Heathrow Airport in London is one of Europe’s busiest and biggest airports.
 There are tons of flights directly from here, heading almost to any part of the world.
-This itinerary of 3 weeks in the UK and Ireland will take you to bustling cities, natural wonders, and historical sites.

 THINGS TO KNOW BEFORE GOING TO THE UK AND IRELAND

-Before proceeding with the itinerary for those planning to stay for 3 weeks in the UK and Ireland, I compiled some of the most essential tips such as how to get around and when is the best time to visit.
+Before proceeding with the itinerary for those planning to stay for 3 weeks in the UK and Ireland, I compiled some of the most essential tips, such as how to get around and when is the best time to visit.
 These tips will be helpful when it comes to planning and writing your 3-week itinerary to these two countries.

->> If you want to explore the UK for now, you can check our 3 weeks in the UK itinerary or maybe you want to travel to western Europe in 3 weeks.
+>> If you want to explore only the UK for now, you can check our 3 weeks in the UK itinerary or maybe you want to travel to western Europe in 3 weeks.

 When is the best time to go to the UK and Ireland